-These are things to consider when thinking about adoption:
+Here are some things to consider when thinking about adoption.

-- What are the costs involved in adopting and parenting a child?
+- Are you educated on the costs involved in adopting and parenting a child?

+- Domestic Adoption – When a birth mother creates an adoption plan and often chooses which family adopts her child/infant.
+The birth father may also be involved in this process.
 LCFS will act as the go-between and guide to both the birth parents and adoptive parents every step of the way.
-The goal of this process is to provide aid, relief and support to someone experiencing a crisis pregnancy, to grow a waiting family with the gift of a new baby, and to give that baby the possibility of a successful future.
+The goal of this process is to grow a waiting family with the gift of a new baby and to give that baby a loving, caring home and family.

-When a parent asks a relative to assume the full responsibilities of parenting, adoption may be considered.
+- Relative Adoption – When a birth parent asks a relative to assume the full responsibilities of parenting, adoption may be considered.
 These adoptions often formalize or make permanent a family arrangement that already exists for the child.

-In some marriages, there may be children from a previous relationship who have an absent or neglectful biological parent.
-In such situations, a stepparent adoption might be appropriate.
-In court, the parental rights of one biological parent are terminated.
-Afterward, a separate court hearing allows the stepparent to legally adopt the child.
-Stepparent adoption is a good idea because it protects the rights of the stepparent and gives them the legal right to raise the child if something should happen to the biological parent.
-It also gives a child the message that the stepparent wants to make their relationship permanent and legal.
+- Stepparent Adoption – In some marriages, there may be children from a previous relationship who have an absent biological parent.
+In court, the parental rights of one biological parent are terminated and in a separate court hearing, the stepparent will be allowed to legally adopt the child.
+Stepparent adoption protects the rights of the stepparent and gives them the legal right to raise the child if something should happen to the biological parent and reinforces a stepparent’s love and commitment to that child.